The awards just keep coming...

-Obesity levels continue to rise across Australia and it appears that this is unfortunately not something the Southern Grampians Shire and Glenelg Shire residents are not immune to.
-As it stands, both the Southern Grampians Shire and Glenelg Shire are approximately 10% above the state average with regards to overweight and obesity levels.
+Obesity levels continue to rise across Australia, with both the Southern Grampians Shire and Glenelg Shire approximately 10% above the state average overweight and obesity levels.

 For more information on SEAChange (Portland) or GenR8 Change (Southern Grampians) please visit our Project on a Page

 Prevention of harm from alcohol and other drugs

 SGGPCP and partners have been approved for funding through the Australian Drug Foundation Local Drug Action Team Program.
 The project allows us to expand our work on prevention of harm from alcohol and other drugs, with a focus on children, young people and their families.
 PCP is partnering with Portland District Health, Glenelg Shire Council and Heywood Rural Health, other key stakeholders such as Victoria Police, GSG LLEN, education, other health services and the broader community.